douglasbrandao/anki-sentence-maker/README.md

 |:-------------:|:-------------:|
 |He played with the band at a recent gig.| gig /ɡɪɡ/ (a performance by musicians playing popular music or jazz in front of an audience; a similar performance by a comedian)|

-> This way, we have the information about the word that we would like to learn as a short definition about it and its phonetic notation.
+> This way we have the information about the word such as a short definition and its phonetic notation.

-## Dictionaries under implementation
+## Dictionaries implemented

 * Cambridge Dictionary
 * Oxford Dictionary

-## Need to be implemented
+## To the future

 * Collins Dictionary, MacMillan, etc.

-## To the future

-* Develop an easier interface to use

 ## Author